The Prison Rape Elimination Act (PREA)

 If you were sexually abused or know of someone that has been sexually abused, you need to report it immediately.
 Although reporting can be difficult to do, it will keep you and others safe from more harm.
 The person who caused the harm will not be able to continue to harm you or hurt others.
 Although the person who abused you may threaten to harm you in some way and you may be scared, make sure you report sexual abuse immediately.

-Inmates are encouraged to speak with deputies, medical staff, mental health professionals, attorneys, program volunteers, family members, friends, or anyone who can assist them in putting a stop to any and all sexual misconduct.
+Adults in custody are encouraged to speak with deputies, medical staff, mental health professionals, attorneys, program volunteers, family members, friends, or anyone who can assist them in putting a stop to any and all sexual misconduct.
 They can also write letters, leave notes, leave phone messages or file grievances.

-You may file a complaint regarding rape and/or sexual misconduct that occurred while in custody of the Sheriff’s Office on this website under the Complaint link.
+You may file a complaint regarding rape and/or sexual misconduct that occurred while in custody of the Sheriff’s Office on this website under the

-You may make a records request for Policies related to PREA by submitting a request in writing to Jail Administration, 4000 Aumsville Hwy SE, Salem, Oregon 97317.
+You may make a records request for policies related to PREA by submitting a request in writing to Jail Administration, 4000 Aumsville Hwy SE, Salem, Oregon 97317.
 There is a fee associated with records requests.

 Additional information related to PREA can be found at